flatlogic/light-blue-vue-admin/README.md

 [![image](https://github.com/flatlogic/light-blue-vue-admin/blob/master/src/assets/screenshots/1.png)](https://flatlogic.com/admin-dashboards/light-blue-vue-lite/demo)

-This dashboard is a lite version (containing only few components) of our [Light Blue Vue Full](https://flatlogic.com/admin-dashboards/light-blue-vue).
-There are all ready-to-use components, that are in full version.
-It is built on the top of vue-cli-3, so it well supported along the web.
-You can easy customize template by changing SCSS variables.
+This dashboard, a lite version(containing only a few components) of our [Light Blue Vue Full](https://flatlogic.com/admin-dashboards/light-blue-vue), includes a selection of ready-to-use components found in the full version, offering a glimpse into its capabilities.
+Built with vue-cli-3, it ensures wide support across the web, providing developers with a reliable and scalable foundation for creating [business software](https://flatlogic.com/) with a focus on usability and modern web standards.
+You can easily customize the template by changing SCSS variables.
 All paddings and colors are in _variables.scss file.

 ## Features